KevinColemanInc/yeet_dba/README.md

 ### But what is the difference between yeet_db and [lol_dba](https://github.com/plentz/lol_dba)?

-lol_dba will only add indexes for RoR models. yeet_dba looks at every table (including join tables) to add foreign key constraints, which also add indexes.
+lol_dba will only add indexes for RoR models. yeet_dba looks at every table (including join tables) to add foreign key constraints.

 ## Installation